Work Environment

 On successful completion of the master's programme, with the appropriate nursing or midwifery discipline, candidates are entitled to apply for registration with NMBI as a Registered Nurse or Midwife Tutor.

 Applicants are required to have completed an honours primary degree in nursing and hold current registration with The Nursing and Midwifery Board of Ireland.
+The most direct route is a BSc Hons Degree in Midwifery NFQ level 8.
+There are also many other pathways for you to explore development towards a career in Midwifery & Nursing.
 There are a number of different pathways to prepare you for a career in nursing.
-All of these entry routes also apply to Mature Entrants.
+All of these entry routes also apply to mature entrants.

 CAO Entry – General Nurse (RGN)

-These General Nursing programmes are offered through Higher Education Institutions (HEls) in association with the main Healthcare Agencies (Hospitals/Clinical Sites) Search our CAO coursefinder
+These general nursing programmes are offered through Higher Education Institutions (HEls) in association with the main healthcare agencies (hospitals/clinical sites).

 Professional Development